On the embedding complexity of Liouville manifolds: Constructions

 As already pointed out, the main obstructions in this paper are of an exact symplectic nature, i.e. they obstruct exact symplectic embeddings in situations where symplectic embeddings (and in particular formal symplectic embeddings) do exist.
 Still, since the divisor complements $X_{\vec{d}}^{2n}$ have fairly nontrivial smooth topology, it is natural to wonder what role (if any) the topology plays.
 It turns out that there is a fair amount of freedom to modify the diffeomorphism type without invalidating the obstructions, although first homology groups appear to play an essential role.

 We begin with a definition: \begin{definition} Two Liouville domains $X,X'$ of the same dimension are {\em Liouville (resp. symplectic) embedding equivalent} if there is a Liouville (resp. symplectic) embedding of $X$ into $X'$ and of $X'$ into $X$. \end{definition} \NI For instance, if $X$ and $X'$ are Liouville domains which are Liouville embedding equivalent, and if $X''$ is a third Liouville domain, then we have $X \es X''$ if and only if $X' \es X''$.
 In an attempt to remove all smooth topology from the discussion, it is natural to ask whether any Liouville domain $X$ is Liouville embedding equivalent to another domain which is diffeomorphic to the ball.
 This is easily seen to be false.
-Indeed, suppose that we have $X \es X'$ and $X' \shookrightarrow X$, and let $X''$ be any other Liouville domain such that we have $X \shookrightarrow X''$ and $X \not\es X''$.
-Then we must have $H_1(X';\R) \neq 0$, since otherwise we would have $X' \es X''$ (since any symplectic embedding $X' \shookrightarrow X''$ is automatically a Liouville embedding), and hence $X \es X''$, a contradiction.
+Concretely, suppose by contradiction that $X_{n+1}^{2n} \cong D^*\mathbb{T}^n$ were Liouville embedding equivalent to a Liouville domain $Q^{2n}$ which is diffeomorphic to the ball.
+Since $X_{n+1}^{2n}$ symplectically embeds into the standard Liouville $\C^n$, we also have $Q \shookrightarrow \C^n$, and hence $Q \es \C^n$ (since $H^1(Q;\R) = 0$), whence $X_{n+1}^{2n} \es \C^n$, which is a contradiction.